Chronic Respiratory Disease in Chickens

 Once inside the flock, the bacteria spread via direct contact, contaminated food and water, and aerosols in the air.
-Unfortunately, the infection also spreads through the eggs, making it challenging to eliminate the bacteria in an infected flock altogether.
+Unfortunately, the infectious agent also spreads through the eggs, making it challenging to eliminate the bacteria in an infected flock.

-Spread is usually very slow and distribution through the air is probably not the primary propagation route.
+Spreading is usually very slow, and distribution through the air is probably not the primary propagation route.

 Mycoplasmosis in chickens is not contagious to humans and poses no health risk.
-Some Mycoplasma can affect humans, but the ones that do are different species than the ones infecting our birds.
+Some Mycoplasma species can affect humans, but these are different from the ones infecting our chickens.

 Treatment of Chronic Respiratory Disease

 Several antibiotics can help in the fight against mycoplasmosis, but none of them will thoroughly remove the bacteria.
 Once a flock gets infected, the bacteria are there to stay.
 Antibiotics can only help recovery and decrease transmission to other chickens.